nf-core/rarevariantburden/docs/output.md

 <summary>Output files</summary>

 - `vcf_vqsr_normalizedQC/`
-  - `*.biallelic.leftnorm.ABCheck.vcf.gz`: The normalized and QC'd VCF files (one file for each chromosome).
+  - `*.biallelic.leftnorm.ABCheck.vcf.gz`: The normalized and QCed VCF files (one file for each chromosome).
   - `*.biallelic.leftnorm.ABCheck.vcf.gz.tbi`: Index files for the normalized and QC'd VCF files.
   - `*.biallelic.leftnorm.ABCheck.vcf.gz.gds`: GDS format files for the normalized and QC'd VCF files.